Go for korma

 Reading Time: < 1 minute

-The korma’s origin can be traced to the 1600s and were often court dishes, including having been served in the majestic Taj Mahal, a UNESCO World Heritage Site in the city of Agra.
+I think interestingly, the korma’s origin can be traced to the 1600s, and it was often a court dish, including having been served in the majestic Taj Mahal, a UNESCO World Heritage Site in the city of Agra.

-You can get a korma at all Indian restaurants, including the “Murg Shahi Korma” of braised chicken cooked in saffron-cashew nut gravy at Masala Bay in Uptown Waterloo.
+But you certainly don’t have to travel that far: you can get a korma at many, many Indian restaurants, including dishes like “murg shahi korma” of braised chicken cooked in saffron-cashew nut gravy.
 I am also noting a recipe elsewhere on this website.

 Leave a Comment